eclipse-glsp/glsp-theia-integration/README.md

 ### How to start the Workflow Diagram example server from the sources

-If you want to explore or change the Workflow Diagram Server too, you can clone, build and start the `workflow example glsp-server` for [Java](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) or [Node](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) from your IDE instead of using the pre-built version of the Workflow Diagram Server.
+If you want to explore or change the Workflow Diagram Server too, you can clone, build and start the workflow example server for [Java](https://github.com/eclipse-glsp/glsp-server#workflow-diagram-example) or [Node](https://github.com/eclipse-glsp/glsp-core#workflow-diagram-example) from your IDE instead of using the pre-built version of the Workflow Diagram Server.
-Checkout the README of the [glsp-server](https://github.com/eclipse-glsp/glsp-server#how-to-start-the-workflow-diagram-example) or [glsp-server-node](https://github.com/eclipse-glsp/glsp-server-node#how-to-start-the-workflow-diagram-example) for instructions on building and running the Workflow Diagram Server example.
+Checkout the README of the [glsp-server](https://github.com/eclipse-glsp/glsp-server#how-to-start-the-workflow-diagram-example) for the Java server, or of [glsp-core](https://github.com/eclipse-glsp/glsp-core#how-to-start-the-workflow-diagram-example) for the Node server, for instructions on building and running the Workflow Diagram Server example.

 Once the Workflow Diagram Server is running, start the Theia application with the `debug` flag so that it'll connect to an existing server process -- the one you started from the command line or from your IDE before: